 Choosing the right goat bedding may seem pretty straight forward, but there are options out there.
 Clean, dry bedding is a big component of goat health.
 Dirty, wet bedding can contribute to respiratory infections, fungal infections such as ring worm, external parasites, and more.
+It is especially important to good udder health.
 Most of use can’t clean goat bedding daily, but there are things you can do to keep things at their best between cleanings.

 Keeping Goat Bedding at It’s Best